A glittering universe created by Yumi Fuzuki from Tetsuro Komai's paintings

 Although the genre is different, was there a connection between talent and talent?

-Komai learned the technique by himself because there was no tradition of copper engraving in Japan.
+Komai learned the technique by himself because there was no tradition of copperplate engraving in Japan.
 There is no workshop because of the new genre, that is, there are no craftsmen.
-For this reason, Komai himself used a press to publish the poetry book "Mardrool's Song," and printed more than 2,000 pictures to publish 350 copies.
-The exquisite balance of poetry and painting seems to be related to the fact that the painters "handmade" each book.
+For this reason, Komai himself used a press to publish the poetry book "Mardrool's Song" and printed more than 2000 pictures for the publication of 350 copies.
+The perfect balance of poetry and painting seems to be related to the fact that the painters "handmade" each book.

 "I feel the power beyond the relationship between poetry and painting.
 I was attracted to the fact that the relationship of which is the master and which is the subordinate is not fixed and is in opposition."